Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## Hardware requirements:

 Your choice of hardware will be dictated by your own network requirements, but, generally, a machine with at least 2 NICs (one for WAN, one for LAN) that is of a supported architecture will work.
 Intel NICs are particularly well supported.
+I strongly recommend avoiding the common consumer options.
+Enterprise-grade appliances, like the AppNeta M50 or the  Silver Peak Systems FWA-ASP1012 Unity Edge Connect EC-XS are perfectly suited for this purpose.
+They typically are far more affordable and reliable than consumer firewall/routers.

 # ⚠️ DISCLAIMER ⚠️